Astrocyte Regulated Neuromorphic Central Pattern Generator Control of Legged Robotic Locomotion: Experiments

 \subsection{Problem Setup and Simulation Parameters}

-MuJoCo (https://github.com/deepmind/mujoco) version 2.1.0 is adopted in this paper for the quadruped robot simulation. mujoco-py \cite{mujocopy}, version 2.1.2.14, is used to call the MuJoCo functioning through Python APIs.
+The experiments are performed using a computational simulation framework containing the quadruped robot physics simulation and the discrete simulation of the SNN-based CPG.
+MuJoCo (https://github.com/deepmind/mujoco) version 2.1.0 is adopted in this paper for the quadruped robot simulation. mujoco-py \cite{mujocopy}, version 2.1.2.14, is used to call the MuJoCo functions through Python APIs.
 The MJCF model of the A1 robot is obtained from the manufacturer's repository (https://github.com/unitreerobotics/unitree\_mujoco).
 The simulations are run on a bare metal computer with one Intel(R) Core(TM) i9-13900K CPU, 64GBytes RAM and the Ubuntu 22.04.2 LTS operating system.
+To simulate the dynamics of the SNN, i.e., the neuron/astrocyte models and the synaptic learning rules, we implemented the model dynamics in Python in a discrete manner, without utilizing any external SNN library.
+The simulation frequency is 1000 Hz.
+The entire codebase of the SNN implementation can be found at \url{https://github.com/NeuroCompLab-psu/Astrocyte_Regulated_Gait_Search.git.}

 The information about the A1 robot model configuration for simulation, model initialization and control parameters such as the coefficients of the PI controller can be found in the supplementary material.